marvosyntactical/joeynmt/NOTES.md

 * avoid canonizing stuff thats not in the KB => how much is uncanonized by this (=> maybe trouble generalizing)?

 Pipeline:
-* remove double "home" in traffic KBs
+* remove double "home" in traffic KBs ✔️
-* refactor data/scripts\_kvr/ into one script
+* refactor data/scripts\_kvr/ into one script; go.sh ✔️
 * (batch convos with same kb together)

 ---